Ruoyan0103/franken-AL/docs/topics/installation.md

 (installation)=
 # Installation

-To install `franken`, start by setting up your environment with the correct version of [PyTorch](https://pytorch.org/).
+To install `franken`, start by setting up your environment with the correct **version of [PyTorch](https://pytorch.org/)**.
 This is especially necessary if you wish to use GPUs.
 Then install `franken` by running
 ```bash
 pip install franken
 ```